 If the price rises to 350, for example, you are forced to sell your shares for 320 per share if the buyer exercises (of course he will, he can buy at 320 and sell at 350 in the market for a nice profit).
 If the share price of MSFT never goes above 320 or expires lower, the option premium is yours and you can rinse and repeat.

-This is a covered call.
+This is a covered call: you are buying the stock and selling the calls.
 Put short, you sell calls on the stocks you own to get “income”.
 When you sell options and you own the underlying stocks, you get this income because you have security in the form of owning the stocks.
 Nevertheless, we believe it’s a misnomer to call this “income” because it’s basically a capital gain, and that is not in any way “income”.